kinopio-club/kinopio-help/posts/reset-your-password.md

 ---
-title: Adding Images to Cards
-tags: ['How to Use']
+title: Reset Your Password
+tags: ['User Settings']
 color: cyan
 ---
-# Reset Your Password

 If you've lost your password, you can set a new password.